michaelssavage/plantbassd/posts/fresh-juice/snarexx-22-3-22.md

 pic: "/fresh-juice/24-snarexx-dancetrumentals.jpg"
 bandcamp: "https://urbanstghetto.bandcamp.com/album/dancetrumentals"
 postLink: "https://www.instagram.com/plantbassd___"
-bio: "Snarexx reappears on the St. Petersburg based, electro connoisseuring Urban, this time with an EP of his own.
-4 tracks of tappy Detroit-fused electro bytes delivered with a helping hand from Intruder.wav on the close..."
+bio: "Snarexx reappears on the St. Petersburg based, electro connoisseuring Urban, this time with an EP of his own..."
 path: "fresh-juice"
 ---

 ### Snarexx reappears on the St. Petersburg based, electro connoisseuring Urban, this time with an EP of his own.

 4 tracks of tappy Detroit-fused electro bytes delivered with a helping hand from Intruder.wav on the close.

 Buy/ stream here https://urbanstghetto.bandcamp.com/album/dancetrumentals